 Thankfully, another region that won’t be hit directly are movies.
 Since they take so long to produce, studios have a pipeline of movies already written and shot.
 The strike would have to last several years to interrupt the film releases.

-But while most movies already in production won’t take a hit, there are some variables that could cause some issues.
-Even if film scripts are complete, writers will not be able to be on set to help rewrite or bring more to the film.
+But while most movies already in production won’t take a hit, there are some variables in the air right now.
+Even though film scripts are complete, writers were not be able to be on set to help rewrite or edit scenes as needed.
+As a result, there could be slight delays in 2025 or 2026 for movies that were in very early stages of production this past spring and summer.

 In Conclusion